 The Writing Center can help you with anything to do with writing, for example: brainstorming topic ideas, clarifying a thesis, organizing essays, citing sources, reviewing grammar, and editing.

-The Inver Hills Community College Writing Center is located on the second floor of the Library Building, across from the Assessments/GED Testing desk.
+The Inver Hills Community College Writing Center is located on the second floor of the College Center, across from Counseling/Advising.

 - Monday and Wednesday: 9:00 a.m. - 5:00 p.m.